keirthana/anbox-cloud-docs/howto/stream/exchange-oob-data.md

 #### Run end-to-end test

-To launch a streamable instance with the addon you created, run:
+To launch a stream-enabled instance with the addon you created, run:
 ```
 amc launch --raw jammy:android12:amd64 \
   --enable-streaming \